 Four Identical Digital Bathroom Scales

 The key word is identical.
 Buy four of the same make and model at the same time from the same store.
-This matters because scales from different manufacturers (or even different production runs of the same model) can have slightly different calibration offsets.
-When all four scales share the same systematic error, your relative measurements between corners stay valid even if the absolute numbers are off by a pound or two.
+Scales from different manufacturers can have slightly different calibration offsets.
+When all four share the same systematic error, your relative measurements between corners stay valid even if the absolute numbers are off by a pound or two.

-Look for digital scales with a capacity of at least 150 lbs (70 kg) per scale.
-Most standard bathroom scales top out around 300-400 lbs, which is far more than any single corner of a kart will weigh.
-A loaded kart with driver typically weighs between 300-400 lbs total, so each corner will see somewhere between 40-110 lbs depending on the kart and driver.
+Look for scales with a capacity of at least 150 lbs (70 kg).
+A loaded kart with driver typically weighs 300-400 lbs total, so each corner will see somewhere between 40-110 lbs.

 Avoid analog dial scales.
 The resolution is poor, they are harder to read consistently, and the needle position changes depending on your viewing angle.